madhusangita123/ImageSearchApp/README.md

 	MainActivity-PhotosViewModel-PhotoCollectionSource-NetworkSource-Webservice
 - ImageLoader class from challenge.coding.uber.imagesearchapp.imageloader package downloads the image from URL and caches the image in memory.
 -MemoryCache class uses LruCache for image chaching.
+-PhotoClassTest is Junit test to test Photo model class.
+-JsonParserTest from android test to test parseResponse method of JsonParser.
+-MainActivityTest to test MainActivity.